RX-M/classfiles/ssh-setup.md

 1. Download the ssh key provided by your instructor to your laptop
 2. Change the ssh key file permissions to owner/read-only on your laptop:
      - `$ chmod 400 key.pem`
-3. Ssh to your assigned lab system from your laptop (ip provided by instructor):
+3. SSH to your assigned lab system from your laptop (ip provided by instructor):
      - `$ ssh -i key.pem ubuntu@my.lab.ip.addr`

 > The lab systems are Ubuntu Linux and the user "ubuntu" is used to login.
 The systems are protected with keys